testsigmahq/testsigma-docs/src/pages/docs/windows-lite-automation/test-cases.md

 > ## **Prerequisites**
 > - You should know how to create a [project](https://testsigma.com/docs/projects/overview/) and [application](https://testsigma.com/docs/projects/applications/) in Testsigma.
-> - You should have the Testsigma chrome extension installed.
+> - You should have the Testsigma’s [Test Recorder](https://chromewebstore.google.com/detail/testsigma-recorder/epmomlhdjfgdobefcpocockpjihaabdp?hl=en-GB&utm_source=ext_sidebar) installed.
 > - You should have the [Testsigma Agent](https://testsigma.com/docs/agent/setup-on-windows-mac-linux/) setup.
 > - A Windows app to test.
 > - Elements captured using Testsigma Recorder.